rowak/nanoleaf-desktop/README.md

 Looking for a desktop alternative to the Nanoleaf mobile app?
 Look no further.
 Now you can control your devices from your computer on Windows, Mac, and Linux.

 ## Installation
 Simply download the latest release from the [releases page](https://github.com/rowak/nanoleaf-desktop/releases) and run the .jar file.
-This application requires Java, so make sure that you have at least java 8 installed. **Note that this is currently a pre-release and there are likely bugs.
-Please report any problems you find by creating a new issue on GitHub.**
+This application requires Java, so make sure that you have at least java 8 installed.

 ## Features
 - Select regular and rhythm scenes, set solid colors, and modify the brightness and color temperature